 If you already have a brick-and-mortar store, chances are you already have vendors who you order from and have a consistent relationship with.
-However, with an online store, you now have the added factors of shipping and fulfilment to get your products into the hands of customers.
-There are two ways to go about the fulfilment process, depending on what works best for you:
+However, with an online store, you now have the added pieces of shipping and fulfillment to get your products into the hands of customers.
+There are two ways to go about the fulfillment process depending on what works best for you:

 Most ecommerce website builders will make it easy to sync with a number of payment gateways such as PayPal, Visa, Apple Pay and Mastercard.
 Each of which can handle credit card payments.

 Choose the payment providers you think your customers will be most likely to use and connect those to your store.
-If you have specific business concerns like selling high-risk products or wanting to sell across borders, you will want to make sure your payment gateways support those needs.
+If you have specific business concerns like selling high-risk products or wanting to sell cross-border, you will want to make sure your payment gateways support those needs.

-Now that you have a stylish site designed, a fulfilment plan outlined and have chosen which products you plan to sell, you’re ready to add products to your store!
+Now that you have a stylish site designed, a fulfillment plan outlined and have chosen which products you plan to sell, you’re ready to add products to your store!

-When adding products, you want to make sure your product descriptions are clear and optimised for SEO (search engine optimisation).
+When adding products, you want to make sure your product descriptions are clear and optimized for SEO (search engine optimization).
 This will make it easier for people to find them when searching online.